BYUignite/colormaps/README.md

 For viridis and inferno, started with the python files for these.
 Then, multiply the x,y points by 0.8 to get them to live in the "valid" region in viscm.

+## Note
+* In the images shown, the colormaps are reversed since the low values are in the jet and the high values are in the surroundings.